mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 }
 ```

-For drawing the `Y` axis labels some minor considerations are taken into account
+For drawing the $$Y$$ axis labels some minor considerations are taken into
-to draw it properly.
+account to draw it properly.

 ```ts
 ctx.textAlign = 'start';